SPHINX EREMITOIDES

 DISTRIBUTION:

-The rare Sage Sphinx Moth, Sphinx eremitoides (Wing span: 3 - 3 9/16 inches (7.6 - 9 cm)), flies across sandy prairies in the Great Plains from Kansas south to Texas, west to Colorado and New Mexico.
+The seemingly rare Sage Sphinx Moth, Lintneria eremitoides (Wing span: 3 - 3 9/16 inches (71-90mm)), flies across sandy prairies in the Great Plains from Kansas south through central Oklahoma to Texas, and possibly west to Colorado and New Mexico, and as a rare stray to western Missouri.

 The upperside of the forewing is pale gray with a yellowish tint, wavy black lines and dashes, and inconspicuous white spots.
 The upperside of the hindwing is pale gray with a white band between two black bands, and a diffuse black patch at the base.